-Google Pixel 2: Three Fishy Code Names Emerge, Teases Third, Bigger Phone
+Google Pixel 2: Three Fishy Codenames Emerge, Teases Third, Bigger Phone

 — phonandroid (@phonandroid) March 15, 2017

 Considering the nature of the leaks, as well as the fact that they follow the code-naming conventions of Google’s prior devices, the Android Police report stated that the recent rumors are most likely accurate.
 What is even more compelling, however, is a new report that has emerged from tech-themed website Droid-Life.
-According to the report, another code name for a 2017 Google device has emerged, and it appears to tease yet another Google Pixel-branded phone.
+According to the report, another codename for a 2017 Google device has emerged, and it appears to tease yet another Google Pixel-branded phone.

 While the website did not state where the leak of the third Pixel device officially came from, the publication did state that the information came via multiple sources, suggesting that a third flagship smartphone from the tech giant is a very real possibility.
-As for the code name itself, it definitely appears genuine, considering that it also follows the theme of Google’s previous code names.
+As for the codename itself, it definitely appears genuine, considering that it also follows the theme of Google’s previous codenames.

-Called Taimen, the new code name appears to be referring to yet another Pixel-branded device.
-The code name itself makes perfect sense since Taimen are aquatic animals of the salmon/trout family.
+Called Taimen, the new codename appears to be referring to yet another Pixel-branded device.
+The codename itself makes perfect sense since Taimen are aquatic animals of the salmon/trout family.
 What is interesting, however, is that Taimen are enormous animals.
 Larger than Muskies and downright dwarfing Walleyes, in fact.

 This particular bit of information has practically set the Google Pixel 2 rumor mill on fire, as the third device in the 2017 lineup of the tech giant’s flagship smartphones appears to be pointing to a device that exceeds the Pixel 2 XL in size.
 Details about the actual size of Taimen remain unknown, but avid fans of Google’s smartphones are speculating that the third Pixel 2 device might feature a screen somewhere around the 5.9-inch to 6.2-inch range.